aacer0/boost_unipd/content/people/maccani-chiara/index.md

 #external_link: https://example.org
 ---

-Nicolò is a Physics of Data student at the University of Padova with a background in Physics.
-His interests mainly concern the intersection of High Energy Physics and Machine Learning.
+Chiara is a Physics of Data student at the University of Padova, where she is pursuing her studies in High Energy Physics and data analysis.
-Since 2021, he has been actively contributing to the development of an innovative data quality monitoring pipeline for the CMS drift tubes muon chambers using advanced machine learning techniques.
+For her Master thesis, she is contributing to the detector simulations of an experiment at LHC aiming to measure charm baryon electromagnetic dipole moment with a double-crystal setup